0cirius0/0cirius0/README.md

   <img alt="Aditya Verma | Twitter" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/twitter.svg" />
 </a>

-Phissh, I forgot to tell you that I am a Linux freak 👨‍💻, sometimes I break stuff in my OS and then google several hours just to get that shot of Dopamine after fixing it.😆
+Psst, I forgot to tell you that I am a Linux freak 👨‍💻, sometimes I break stuff in my OS and then google several hours just to get that shot of Dopamine after fixing it.😆